amr/Front-end-Developer-Interview-Questions/README.md

 * What did you learn yesterday/this week?
 * What excites or interests you about coding?
-* What are the primary goals you set to yourself when building the front-end for a web application?
-(UI/UX, Security, Performance, SEO, Maintainability and Technology)
+* If you are asked to create a set of criteria for evaluating web applications' front-ends, what would these criteria be?
 * Talk about your preferred development environment.
 (OS, Editor, Browsers, Tools etc.)
 * Which version control systems are you familiar with?
 * Can you describe your workflow when you create a web page?